Autonomous-Finance/aos-packages/packages/subscribable/README.md

 We've built this non-sql version for the purpose of developer convenience, for cases where it would be scalable enough.

 ## TODO

+- data validation -> multiple topics passed in on registration / on subscription / on unsubscription

 - Subscriptions and Balances - reconsider data structures (subscriptions and balances) for maximum efficiency
 - (v2) balance subtraction "pay as you go", since we don't use cron and can't as easily predict outcomes